shader-slang/slang-glslang/README.md

 # slang-glslang

-A project to build the Slang version of GLSLAN.
+A project to build the Slang version of GLSLANG.